Mobilpadde/NRAW.js/README.md

 })
 ```

-"Whoa, that's pretty awesome, but can I post a link?" - Of cause you can!
+"Whoa, that's pretty awesome, but can I post a link?" - Of course you can!
 We just need to login and use the `post-function:

 ```javascript
 Reddit.login(user, pass).subreddit("CatReactionGifs").post().link("How I feel when there's only one pizza slice left", "http://i.imgur.com/CFSwHdq.gif").exec(function(data){